 For instance, from 1880 through the end of the 20th century, only one X-name managed to place among the top 1,000 U.S. baby names: Xavier.
 (It popped up once randomly in 1890, then came back to stay in 1948.)
-A second X-name wasn't able to crack the list for a full 120 years.
+A second X-name wasn't able to crack the list for decades.

-Even more impressive than how quickly they entered the charts was how swiftly these names began climbing the popularity ladder.
-As of 2005, Xander was already ranked #279 for boys and Ximena #354 for girls.
-In the meanwhile, Xavier was catapulted into the 100 and has been hovering there since 2001.
+Even more impressive than how quickly they entered the charts was how swiftly these names have been climbing.
+As of 2008, Xander ranked #267 for boys and Ximena ranked #332 for girls.
+Xavier entered the top 100 in 2001 and now ranks 71st.

 And it's not just names that start with X being affected by the trend.
 Names that simply include the letter X are also on the up-and-up.
 I skimmed the top 1,000 baby names for each of the following years to see how many names per year contained an X, and this is what I found: